NorthChild/Resume-Builder-JS-HTML-CSS/README.md

 - anything else that comes to mind

-note: as of yet if you decide to use bullet points or "-" to list skills or particularities of your work experience you have to use a linebreak at the end of the line otherwise it will mash it all up together, planning to fix this soon sorry for the inconvenience
+note: as of yet if you decide to use bullet points or " - example skill etc " to list skills or particularities of your work experience you have to use a linebreak at the end of the line otherwise it will mash it all up together, planning to fix this soon sorry for the inconvenience